mauricioabreu/go-hangman/README.md

 You can now guess a letter for the word by sending a JSON payload to the server:

     curl -sv http://localhost:8000/games/e46964a6-cd18-4820-b208-449ddbeb2d83/guesses -XPUT -H "Content-Type: application/json" -d '{"guess": "a"}'

+### Removing a game:

+If a game need to be deleted for some reason, there is a way to do that:

+    curl -sv http://localhost:8000/games/e46964a6-cd18-4820-b208-449ddbeb2d83 -XDELETE -H "Content-Type: application/json"

+If the game exists, HTTP 204 is returned - if the game does not exist HTTP 404 is returned.